Lee20171010/symbol-window/SPEC.md

 ## 1. Overview
 **Name:** `symbol-relation-window`
 **DisplayName:** Symbol & Relation Window
-**Goal:** Provide a comprehensive "Source Insight"-like experience in VS Code, featuring a Symbol List for navigation and a Relation Window for call hierarchy analysis.
+**Goal:** Provide a comprehensive "Source Insight"-like experience in VS Code, featuring a Symbol List for navigation, a Relation Window for call hierarchy analysis, and a Reference Window for global lookup.
 **Core Philosophy:** Fast, native look-and-feel, leveraging VS Code APIs to avoid custom parsing overhead where possible.

 ## 2. Marketplace Optimization